 Human skin continuously secretes squalene as a component of skin oil.
 Squalene is highly reactive with ozone — and ozone infiltrates indoor air from outside even in closed rooms, typically at lower but non-zero concentrations.
 When ozone contacts squalene on skin surfaces and on bedding surfaces where skin oil has deposited, it generates oxidation products including 6-MHO (6-methyl-5-hepten-2-one) and a range of other VOCs.

 The 2024 bedroom study detected 6-MHO as a characteristic compound elevated during occupied sleep periods — a direct marker of this squalene-ozone reaction occurring in the room.
 This chemistry is documented in independent research on indoor ozone-skin interactions and in studies of reactive skin chemistry in indoor environments.
 The compounds generated are not from the mattress or from any product — they are produced by the chemistry of your skin in contact with the room's air.
+We trace this skin–ozone chemistry in detail in our piece on the human oxidation field.
 Peer-reviewed

 3. What the foam absorbs